 Rhys Webb feels the pain of the win that got away

-English late try makes it 16 victories on the bounce but Wales feel this was one that got away
+Late English try makes it 16 victories on the bounce as Wales’ title hopes dealt a blow

-England's fly-half George Ford (2R) high-tackles Wales' scrum-half Rhys Webb (R) during the Six Nations international rugby union match between Wales and England at the Principality Stadium in Cardiff, south Wales, on February 11, 2017. / AFP PHOTO / Adrian DENNIS / RESTRICTED TO EDITORIAL USE.
-Use in books subject to Welsh Rugby Union (WRU) approval.ADRIAN DENNIS/AFP/Getty Images
+England’s George Ford high-tackles Wales’ scrumhalf Rhys Webb at the Principality Stadium in Cardiff.
+Photograph: Getty Images

 Rhys Webb reflected on “a victory gone missing” after crestfallen Wales became England’s latest victims.